Vilde Bøe Risa: Kopparbergs/Göteborg FC

 In December 2018, Bøe Risa signed a professional contract with Swedish Damallsvenskan club Kopparbergs/Göteborg FC.
 Göteborg won the Svenska Cupen on 1 May 2019, beating Kristianstads DFF in the final.
 On 25 September 2019, Bøe Risa made her UEFA Women's Champions League debut, starting in a round of 32 second leg 1–0 win over Bayern Munich.
 Despite the victory, Göteborg were eliminated on away goals.
 Bøe Risa signed a one-year contract extension ahead of the 2020 Damallsvenskan season.
 In July, it was announced Bøe Risa was appointed captain following enforced absences to regular captain Beata Kollmats, and replacements Elin Rubensson and Emma Berglund.
 On 7 November 2020, Göteborg won their first league title in club history with one game to spare following a 7–0 win over Linköpings FC.
 Bøe Risa scored twice during the deciding match.
 On 9 December 2020, Bøe Risa scored her first Champions League goal in a 2–1 loss to Manchester City in the first leg of the round of 32.
 She signed a one-day contract extension the following week in order to play in the second leg as Göteborg were eliminated 5–1 on aggregate.
 Despite the league title win, plans were revealed to fold Kopparbergs/Göteborg FC in December 2020 due to financial insecurities.
 The team was taken over by BK Häcken the following month but Bøe Risa, who had a standing offer to return, elected not to re-sign.

 Sandviken

 With the search for a foreign club hampered by the COVID-19 pandemic, Bøe Risa trained in her native Norway with Sandviken to keep up her fitness during the offseason and eventually signed a one-year contract with the club on 26 April 2021 ahead of the 2021 season.
 On 21 June, having appeared three times for Sandviken, Bøe Risa announced the mutual termination of her contract in preparation for a move to another club.

 Manchester United

 On 20 July 2021, it was announced Bøe Risa had signed a two-year contract with a further option year with English Women's Super League club Manchester United.

+Atlético Madrid

+On 12 September 2023, it was announced that Bøe Risa had signed a one-year contract with Spanish Liga F club Atlético Madrid.